InderdeepSync/algoexpert_problems/README.md

 After all, that's the way it is in the real world🌎.
 I wanted to arrive at the solution organically🌱, and observe patterns I could potentially exploit.

 I would stay up all night🌃 at times, iterating over my answers until my code submission achieved the desired time complexity⏰.
-Even when it did satify the time requirements, I would try to further simplify the logic - strip it down to the barebones🦴, without any fluff.
+Even when it did satisfy the time requirements, I would try to further simplify the logic - strip it down to the barebones🦴, without any fluff.
 That's how I ensure I remember🧠 this stuff in the long run.
 Every now and then, I casually go through this code and try to recall the ideas I learnt while sipping a nice cup of coffee☕.

 I failed several times.
 I had to take a quick peek🫣 at the final code quite a few times for inspiration.
 But only a glance.